-Under the Administrative Regulations on the Introduction and Broadcasting of Foreign Television Programs, the introduction or broadcasting of foreign anime in mainland China is subject to approval of the SAPPRFT or its authorized entities.
-Approval or filing procedures were previously not explicitly required in practice by the NRTA for the broadcasting and distribution of foreign anime on the internet only, until NRTA and its authorized authorities clarified and implemented the relevant filing procedure in 2021.
+Under the Administrative Regulations on the Introduction and Broadcasting of Foreign Television Programs, the introduction or broadcasting of foreign anime in mainland China is subject to approval of the State Administration of Press, Publication, Radio, Film and Television or its authorized entities.
+Approval or filing procedures were previously not explicitly required in practice by the National Radio and Television Administration for the broadcasting and distribution of foreign anime on the internet only, until the National Radio and Television Administration and its authorized authorities clarified and implemented the relevant filing procedure in 2021.
 Since then, based on our consultation with the relevant government authorities, we have been following the required filing procedure for our newly introduced foreign anime before broadcasting and distributing them on our platform.
 According to the Regulations on the Administration of Algorithm Recommendation for Internet Information Services, which came into effect in March 2022, providers of algorithm recommendation services with public opinion attributes or social mobilization capabilities should fill in information such as the name of the service provider, service form, application area, type of algorithm, algorithm self-assessment report, intended public content and other information through the Internet Information Services Algorithm Filing System within ten working days from the date of service provision to fulfill the filing procedures.
-Currently, we are in the process of filing the relevant information and as of the date of this annual report, we have not received any notice or warning from the relevant governmental authority requiring for rectification.
+As of the date of this annual report, we have completed the filings for some of our algorithms through the Internet Information Services Algorithm Filing System and submitted the filings for certain other algorithms, which are currently under the review of the competent regulatory authority.

-In April 2022, the National Radio and Television Administration, or the NRTA, and Publication Bureau of the Central Propaganda Department of the Communist Party of China issued the notice on strengthening the management of live broadcasting of games on network audiovisual program platforms, which stipulates that live broadcasting of games shall be reported to the administrative department of radio and television in accordance with the relevant requirements for live programs.
-In May 2022, Opinions on Regulating Live Webcasts for Rewards and Enhancing the Protection of Minors was issued, which states that minors are prohibited from participating in live broadcasting rewards.
-Furthermore, the website platform should strengthen the management of the registration of anchor accounts and optimize the "teenage mode."
-The website platform should establish a dedicated customer service team for minors and strengthen the management of peak hours.
-The provision of online anchor services to minors under the age of 16 are prohibited, and the provision of online anchor services to minors between the age of 16 and 18 shall be subject to the consent of their guardians.
-After 22:00 every day, the services under the "teenage mode" should be forced offline.
-In June 2022, the NRTA and the MCT issued the Code of Conduct for Online Hosts, which requires live broadcasting platforms to review and record the practice qualifications of live broadcasting hosts who require a high level of professionalism (e.g. healthcare, finance, law, education).
-In November 2022, the CAC issued the Circular on Effectively Strengthening the Governance of Online Violence, requiring website platforms to establish the classification standards for online violence information and the sample database of model cases, establish the identification model for online violence in light of their own characteristics, establish the emergency response mechanism for online violence, provide the settings for closing the private messages, comments, forwarding and "@" message of strangers with one click and optimize the rules for private messages, etc. On December 15, 2022, the Administrative Provisions on Online Comment Following Services became effective, according to which, the providers of online comment following services shall verify the identity information of registered users, and shall not provide online comment following services to users who have not verified their identity information or falsely use the identity information of any organization or other individuals.
+In November 2022, the Cyberspace Administration of China issued the Circular on Effectively Strengthening the Governance of Online Violence, requiring website platforms to establish the classification standards for online violence information and the sample database of model cases, establish the identification model for online violence in light of their own characteristics, establish the emergency response mechanism for online violence, provide the settings for closing the private messages, comments, forwarding and "@" message of strangers with one click and optimize the rules for private messages.
+In December 2022, the Administrative Provisions on Online Comment Following Services became effective, according to which, the providers of online comment following services shall verify the identity information of registered users, and shall not provide online comment following services to users who have not verified their identity information or falsely use the identity information of any organization or other individuals.
 For internet follow-up comment services for news information, the system of "content check before publication" shall be established; and for internet follow-up comment services by way of bullet chats, the corresponding static version of information content shall be provided on the same platform and page at the same time.